LibraryCarpentry/lc-sql/_episodes/04-joins-aliases.md

 English.
 Can you translate them to *SQL queries* and give a suitable answer?

 > ## Challenge 1
-> How many plots from each type are there?
+> How many articles are there from each first_author?
+Can you make an alias for the number of articles?
+Can you order the results by articles?
 >
 > > ## Solution 1
 > > ~~~